xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreChainOfResponsibility/README.md

 ## Problem statement

-- When users add a product to their bag, a series actions need to be performed.
+- When users add a product to their bag, a series of actions need to be performed.

 - For example, checking if the product is in stock, attempting to add it to the bag, and logging an analytics event.